Pregnancy and HIV

 - The Bottom Line

-The virus that causes AIDS can be transmitted from an infected mother to her newborn child.
-According to the World Health Organization, without antiretroviral treatment, up to 30% of babies of infected mothers get HIV.
-5% to 20% more can be infected through breastfeeding.
+HIV, the virus that causes AIDS, can be transmitted from an infected mother to her newborn child.
+According to the World Health Organization, without antiretroviral treatment, up to 30% of babies of HIV infected mothers get HIV.
+If the mother breastfeeds, the overall risk rises to between 35% and 50%.

 Mothers with higher viral loads are more likely to infect their babies.
 However, no viral load is low enough to be "safe."
 Infection can occur any time during pregnancy, but usually happens just before or during delivery.
 The baby is more likely to be infected if the delivery takes a long time.
-During delivery, the newborn is exposed to the mother's blood.
+During delivery, the newborn is exposed to the mother's blood, which is a high-risk exposure.

 An HIV-infected father can transmit HIV to his wife and to their child.
 To reduce this risk, some couples have used sperm washing and artificial insemination.